Galt Collegiate Institute and Vocational School: The interwar years, 1919–1939

 Shortly after the end of World War I, plans to organize a vocational program at GCI were renewed.
 To accommodate the new program, additions were required to the building.
 These new additions would eventually cost about $365,000, and would double the size of the school building.
 The plans included an auditorium, known as Tassie Hall that would seat 800; a large gymnasium for boys and a smaller gymnasium below for girls; machine shop and woodworking shop classrooms; electrical rooms; drafting room; cookery room; commercial rooms; dress-making rooms; millinery rooms; and a model suite.
 The corner stone for the addition was laid by the Hon.
 Henry John Cody, a former student, on August 7, 1923.
 By August 1925, renovations were complete and equipment paid.
+The extension was built in the Scottish Baronial style of architecture.
 Principal Gundry, who increasingly suffered from ill health while principal at GCI, died on September 27, 1925, leaving a legacy of vocational education at the school.
 In addition, the school began offering vocational evening classes.

 During this period, increasing attention was paid to organizing theatre productions in the newly constructed Tassie Hall.
 In 1925, the Galt Staff Players Club was organized and performed its first play, Bayard Veiller's The Thirteenth Chair in February 1925.
 The Staff Players Club would go on to compete in regional and provincial drama festivals, and would eventually become known as the Galt Little Theatre (present-day Cambridge Community Players).
 Students likewise produced their own plays, starting with Stop Thief in 1926.

 Meanwhile, more student activities and student organizations began to emerge.
 By this period, the school had soccer, hockey, football, rugby, and basketball teams for boys, and basketball and softball teams for girls.
 A student publication known as Specula Galtonia, the forerunner of the school's present-day yearbooks, began to be produced for a time until the Great Depression.
 A school captaincy was set up due to the generosity of Dr. Thomas Porter, a former student, and was followed by a girl captaincy shortly after.

 The Great Depression ushered in a period of financial strain on education in Ontario.
 In 1934 the Ontario Legislature decreed that municipalities of more than 1200 inhabitants should pay the full cost of secondary education rather than spread the cost over the entire county.
 Preston decided to pay for the education of students from their own municipality, and withdrew 175 pupils from GCI with the founding of Preston High School.
 Consequently, the staff at GCI was reduced and some shop classes closed for a brief period of time.